New to Our Shelves: Less than Traditional Kid Books

 Doodle Cook is a big book too.
 Not only does it have 20 different recipes, but it measures nearly 10″ x 14″ in size, providing lots of space for your littles to express themselves.
 Click through for another great read, this one of the traditional story book variety.

-is an easy read in which two lonely worms learn the true meaning of friendship, cooperation and sharing.
-It was written by Petr Horacek
+Jonathan & Martha is an easy read in which two lonely worms learn the true meaning of friendship, cooperation and sharing.
+It was written by Petr Horacek, recipient of The Washington Post’s Best Children’s Book Award for Silly Suzy Goose.

 Along with the sweet and silly story, the vibrant illustrations and die cutting are captivating.
 This is the kind of book I love having on our shelves.